Team Merazonia

 Assistants to the manager

-Both Brian and Jason have a long history with Merazonia, both starting as volunteers.
-But Merazonia kept drawing them back and their passion for the animals and the centre itself is so obvious that it is hard to imagine them anywhere else but here, with us, in the jungle.
+Both Brian and Jason have a long history with Merazonia, starting with long periods of volunteering.
+Merazonia kept drawing them back.
+Their passion for the animals and the centre itself is so obvious that it is hard to imagine them anywhere else but here, in the jungle.

-They both assist Kaya in volunteer coordination and making sure the centre runs as smooth as possible.
-Brian focuses a bit more on the animals, Jason on general maintenance.
-Learn a thing or two about Gaelic footbal, and you are in with Irish Brian!
-And as long as you don`t mention Tottenham Hotspurs not able to lift any cups, you will do just fine with Cockney Jason too.
+They both assist Kaya in animal management and volunteer coordination - making sure the centre runs smooth.
+Brian focuses more on the animals, Jason on general maintenance.
+Learn a thing or two about Gaelic football, and you are in with Irish Brian!
+And as long as you don't mention Tottenham Hotspurs chronical underperformance in the premier league, you will get along just fine with Cockney Jason too.
 His pizzas only rank number 2 on best pizzas in Ecuador, after Orishas pizzas in Ayampe.